 - 2 cups grated cheddar cheese

-Cook in about 1/4 cup of olive oil until golden brown (caramelized) then remove onions from pan and set aside.
+Cook onions in olive oil until golden brown (caramelized) then remove onions from pan and set aside.

-Cook 1 pound of your favorite ground meat.
+Add and cook ground meat.
 Season with salt & pepper.
-I know I’m repeating myself, but I find ground turkey more flavorful than beef.
+I find ground turkey more flavorful than beef.
 Healthier too.
 We need all the health we can get because like I said, this dish is quite sinful.

 Preheat oven to 350F.